bkleinen/bkleinen.github.io/hugo/content/classes/ws2023/info1/labs/exercise-11.md

 # Pre-lab

-Prepare your prelab before coming to class!
+Prepare your pre-lab before coming to class!
 Doing the pre-lab will save you time during the lab.

 **P1**.
 What items could be kept in the locations in your game?
 Come up with a list of at least 10 items.
 How heavy is each item?